tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 $MaintenanceTagName = "NoScaling"
 $LimitSecondsToForceLogOffUser = 1 #this number is abnormally low for the lab; this is not what you would use in most production environments
 $LogOffMessageTitle = "Automation Log Off for Scaling"
 $LogOffMessageBody = "To improve resource utilization we need to move your session to a new host.
-Please save your work and log back in to WVD continue working on a new host.
+Please save your work and log back in to AVD continue working on a new host.
 For assistance, please contact the Help Desk."

-$AutoAccount =  Get-AzAutomationAccount -Name "WVDAutoScaleAutomationAccount" -ResourceGroupName $ResourceGroup.ResourceGroupName
+$AutoAccount =  Get-AzAutomationAccount -Name "AVDAutoScaleAutomationAccount" -ResourceGroupName $ResourceGroup.ResourceGroupName
 $AutoAccountConnection = Get-AzAutomationConnection -ResourceGroupName $AutoAccount.ResourceGroupName -AutomationAccountName $AutoAccount.AutomationAccountName | Select -first 1

 $WebhookURIAutoVar = Get-AzAutomationVariable -Name 'WebhookURIARMBased' -ResourceGroupName $AutoAccount.ResourceGroupName -AutomationAccountName $AutoAccount.AutomationAccountName